jwlehman93/security_week3/README.md

   * [ ]  Encrypt and sign cookie before storing.
   * [ ]  Verify cookie is signed correctly or show error message.
   * [ ]  Decrypt cookie.

+I implemented the following additional stories:
+* [x] create a function to template forms that have csrf

 ## Video Walkthrough